-Here’s our three-part plan of action to liberate Christian creativity:
+Here’s our two-part plan of action to liberate Christian creativity:

 “I love Renew the Arts, but I really love the guys who run it.
 I think their insight on my musical ability has certainly helped me mature as an artist . . .
 I had one of the most welcoming experiences of my life at Renew the Arts.”

 “If I could sum up in one phrase how I feel everytime I’m with these guys, I would have to say, “It feels like I’m home.”
 The hospitality is beyond measure, and the sincerity they pursue in each project is unbelievable.
 Kindred spirits are a rare find especially in music, and these guys are the real deal.”

 “The spirit and brotherhood make Renew the Arts my home.
 I only wish I could be there more.
 Thank the Lord for a music scene set apart from both the world and mainstream Christian music.”